DaleMcGrew/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 That's it, you are ready to continue on setting up the WeVoteServer

-This picture shows the WeVoteServer in Postgres that was previously setup for the WeVoteServerDB (Python API Server), with an additional database that you just created for WeVoteServerDB.
+This picture shows the WeVoteServer in Postgres that was previously setup for the WeConnectDB (Node API Server, weconnect-server), with an additional database that you just created for WeVoteServerDB.
 (No problem at all, if you don't have a WeConnectDB)

 <br><img src="images/PgAdminObjectExplorer.jpg" alt="Alt Text" width="600" >